FranzZemen/logger-adapter/ReadMe.md

+# Read Me
+LoggerAdapter is a general logger that adapts to any logger.

+The package also exports LogExecutionContext which extends AppExecutionContext in @franzzemen/app-execution-context and is usually the execution context object used in nearly all @franzzemen packages.

+LoggerAdapter re-exports a limited number of definitions and functions from ExecutionContext and AppExecutionContext, so that in most cases those base packages do not need to be imported.

+    export {ExecutionContext, isExecutionContext, validate as validateExecutionContext} from '@franzzemen/execution-context';
+    export {AppExecutionContext, isAppExecutionContext, validate as validateAppExecutionContext} from '@franzzemen/app-execution-context'

+# Install

+    npm i @franzzemen/logger-adapter

+# Usage

+This package is published for an ECMAScript module loader.
+For CommonJS see below.

+### ECMAScript

+Create an Logger Adapter with defaults (including Native console logger).

+    import {LogExecutionContext, LoggerAdapter, validate} from '@franzzemen/app-execution-context';
+    const ec:LogExecutionContext = {};
+    // The logger adapter will validate ec const log: LoggerAdapter = new LoggerAdapter(ec);
+    log.info(ec, `I'm alive!`);

+## CommonJS

+    // Importing types in typescript from CommonJS is allowed import {LogExecutionContext, LoggerAdapter} from '@franzzemen/execution-context';

+    import('@franzzemen/logger-adapter')
+        .then(package => {
+            const ec:AppExecutionContext = {};
+            const log: LoggerAdapter = new package.LoggerAdapter(ec);
+            log.info(ec, `I'm alive!`);
+        }

 # The Logger Adapter
-Loggers are a tricky thing in libraries and reusable software.
-If one defines a specific logger, one can create logging related headaches for users of the system.
-Different patterns exist to solve for this; the Logger Adapter is @franzzemen's pattern.
+Most @franzzemen packages can be used in server side node (bare metal), in the browser, and in the cloud.
+Moreover, many @franzzemen packages are generally intended to be integrated with other packages, which may have their own logger.
+The LoggerAdapter allows any logger to be configured and used.
+All that is needed is to create an integration proxy that implements @franzzemen/logger-adapter/Logger.
+By default, it uses the ConsoleLogger object which is a proxy to the console object.

 Essentially the Logger Adapter provides a standard interface within @franzzemen software to perform logging, leaving the physical logger to the user of the library, by way of configuration.
 Thus one can use any logger under the covers, including the one for their own software, and configure the @franzzemen logger adapter to play nice.
 This can include console loggers, AWS Cloudwatch loggers, any of the many Javascript logger libraries and so on.
-You could create SNS or SQS based logger, **and not change a line of code**.
+Another advantage provided is you can change the logger implementation without changing any code.
+This makes the code portable not only between projects but also between environments.

-To create a new logger implementation for the adapter, simply implement the LoggerI interface and configure your logger appropriately (and provide that configuration to @franzzemen libraries by way of the[Execution Context](../execution-context.md))
+To create a new logger implementation for the adapter, simply implement the Logger interface and define the module definition in the LogExecutionContext.log.nativeLogger.module property.
+You can pass implementation specific arguments such as options through the ModuleDefinition.paramsArray property, in the order your factory function or constructor expects it.

+## Step 1 Implement Logger

-    interface LoggerI {
+    class BunyanLogger {
         error(err, ...params);
         // In the following, data can be an object to log, or a string warn(data, message?: string, ...params);